OanaDemian/rock-paper-scissors/README.md

 5. Tests that paper looses to scissors.
 6. Tests that scissors looses to rock.
 7. Tests that rock looses to paper.
+8. Tests that it throws an error when